Associate Professor of Germanic Studies and Linguistics

 Education: PhD University of Illinois at Urbana-Champaign

-My principle area of research is the development of lexical semantics in second language learners.
+My principal area of research is the development of lexical semantics in second language learners.
 I am particularly interested in (a) the acquisition of individual words, formulaic sequences, and lexical-grammatical constructions, (b) the impact of instructional interventions that foster the noticing and incremental acquisition and (c) the usage of conventionalized language by intermediate and advanced learners.
 My research goals include (a) determining the complexity of lexico-grammatical constructions of German by applying tools from Cognitive Linguistic theory and (b) developing a language pedagogy that accounts for metaphorical aspects of language and meaning extensions, principles of construal, and the frequency of usage events.
 In my research I integrate linguistic, cognitive, and socio-motivational approaches to the study of classroom-based language learning.

 My second area of interest concerns the effective integration of SLA theory and research and social networking technology to develop blended learning units.